kojoidrissa/headcount_automation/MonthlyHeadcountReportAutomation.md

 ###Version 2: Automating Raw Data creation
 -  Do I need to add the Five Left Columns (*used to get Company, CC and truncated Employee Number*) to Hilton's file before compressing it into the Hdcnt Summary?
 That workflow MIGHT be artifact of the Excel-based process.
 -  I can probably create the Hdcnt Summary FIRST (*turning ~12K rows of data into ~500*), **then** add in the other columns via EmpNum lookup.
 Doing it on ~500 rows should be WAY faster than on ~12K rows.
+-  **Figure out how to use Hilton's Kronos file in more of a "raw" format**
+    -  This may require a larger-scale refactoring, as it would change how things are processed from the very beginning.
+    -  having code pull in the manager names and cost centers from the payroll files
+    -  letting code split the Entity/Cost Center info
+    -  Cutting the leading "00" from the Employee Number

 ###Version 3: Functional Tab Config File